accumalator404/dependable-auctions-coursework/README.md

 - **Scalable**: Efficient design that works with many replicas
 - **Consistent**: All replicas maintain identical auction data

-This project demonstrates the complexity of building production-ready distributed systems with enterprise-level reliability requirements.
+This project demonstrates building production-ready distributed systems with enterprise-level reliability and fault tolerance.